 with autonomic neuropathy—which affects the nerves that control internal

-functions-can be difficult to diagnose.
-When new symptoms develop, further
+functions—can be hard to diagnose.
+When new symptoms develop, more

 testing may be needed to diagnose the problem, identify the cause, and guide